 When feasible, St Mary's School will offer annual professional learning opportunities and resources for staff to increase knowledge and skills about promoting healthy behaviors in the classroom and school (e.g., increasing the use of kinesthetic teaching approaches or incorporating nutrition lessons into math class).
-Professional learning will help St. Mary's staff understand the connections between academics and health and the ways in which health and wellness are integrated into ongoing district reform or academic improvement plans/efforts.
+Professional learning will help St. Mary's staff understand the connections between academics and health and how health and wellness are integrated into ongoing district reform or academic improvement plans/efforts.